 Honey is an antibacterial agent used to help wound healing.

 A 2008 study by the University of Bonn in Bonn, Germany showed that there is potential for using honey as an antibacterial agent on patients with suppressed immune systems.

-Some varietals of honey, for instance Manuka honey has been proven to stimulate the production of monocytes that fight infections.
-If long-term research proves this to be true it will make Manuka honey* a powerful pharmaceutical. *Manuka Honey that has not been radiated.
-Manuka Honey that is available for sale in the US has be irradiated.
+Some varietals of honey, for instance, Manuka honey has been proven to stimulate the production of monocytes that fight infections.
+If long-term research proves this to be true, it will make Manuka honey* a powerful pharmaceutical.

 While we can’t promise that our Eastern Shore Honey will help you bid your sore throat or allergies farewell, we believe it helps.
 We encourage you to experience using honey for immunotherapy, if it works for you, then keep doing it.

-Stir a spoonful into your cup of morning coffee or tea, or enjoy it right from the jar (in moderation, of course).
+Stir a spoonful into your cup of morning coffee or tea, or enjoy it right from the jar.
+Use in moderation, of course.
 Or, if you’re a busy bee who is always on the go, grab a Honey Lollipop and take it with you.
 They’re a sweet treat that leaves behind all of the mess of traditional honey.
 Also for folks on the go are our honey sticks, a single teaspoon per serving.